 Customer Service channels have significantly evolved over the past few decades.
-No more do customers have to depend on those customer service representatives; or those endless calls, transferred hierarchically.
-Today, there are so many different ways a customer can reach out to companies and have their issues sorted within no time.
+No more do customers have to depend on those customer service representatives, or those endless calls transferred hierarchically.
+Today, there are so many different ways customers can reach out to companies and have their issues sorted within no time.
 Prompt and outstanding customer service can immensely impact the customer’s experience and add to a company’s competitive edge.
 It can even turn dissatisfied customers into promoters.
 Therefore I thought of collating all the customer service channels that can help you manage customer service requests more effectively and greatly improve the customer experience.
 Here they are:

 Social media is an extremely vital tool for organisations of any size.
 However just being present on social media by opening up new Twitter and Facebook accounts and leaving them stagnant will not help.
 Honestly, that is even worse!
 An empty or static social media page is like an empty shop – why would your customers want to visit?
 Actively share relevant content and develop a social media presence to interact with customers online.
 Such timely engagements will also help you earn customer trust and build the right team to respond to customer issues effectively.
 This is extremely important because customer service is truly going social!

 As we can see customers who engage with companies via social media end up spending 20% to 40% more money with those companies.
 Additionally, 71% of customers who encounter a positive customer service through social media recommend the brand.
 Thus you should be harnessing the prospect to put your brand out there by capitalising on the power of social media – and this can only be done through regular and appealing social practices.

 With an increasing number of people shopping from the comfort of their couches, everyone wants customer support right there.
 Live chat is an amazing tool that can be used to interact with customers and resolve a range of problems that they are facing.
 This not only solves the issue that they are facing, but it also makes it easy for customers to find their way through your online store and finally checkout with purchases.